niskarshpandey/Food-Delivery-Website/README.md

 🔔 Toast notifications appear on actions

 📜 License

-This project is open source and free to use.
+This project is open-source and free to use.